apache/flink/docs/dev/table/connectors/formats/debezium.md

 ----------------

 Flink provides `debezium-avro-confluent` and `debezium-json` formats to interpret Avro or Json messages produced by Debezium.
-Please pick corresponding format according to your Debezium message encoding.
+Use format `debezium-avro-confluent` to interpret Debezium Avro messages and format `debezium-json` to interpret Debezium Json messages.

 <div class="codetabs" markdown="1">
 <div data-lang="Debezium Avro" markdown="1">